An Algorithmic Framework for Bias Bounties: Material from Section

-We state a useful sample complexity bound proven in \citep{gerrymandering} in a related context of multi-group fairness --- we here state the adaptation to our setting. \begin{lemma}[Adapted from \citep{gerrymandering}] Let $\cG$ denote a class of group indicator functions with VC-dimension $d_G$ and $\cH$ denote a class of binary models with VC-dimension $d_H$.
+We defer for now the algorithmic problem of finding these certificates, and describe a generic algorithm that can be invoked with any method for finding such certificates.
+First, we state a useful sample complexity bound proven in \citep{gerrymandering} in a related context of multi-group fairness --- we here state the adaptation to our setting. \begin{lemma}[Adapted from \citep{gerrymandering}] Let $\cG$ denote a class of group indicator functions with VC-dimension $d_G$ and $\cH$ denote a class of binary models with VC-dimension $d_H$.
 Let $f$ be an arbitrary binary model.
 Then if:

 we have that with probability $1-\delta$ over the draw of a dataset $D \sim \cD^n$, for every $g \in \cG$ and $h \in \cH$:

 \end{lemma}